The Dinette Set by Julie Larson for March 18, 2023

 6. Simply4

-MissScarlet Premium Member over 1 year ago
+MissScarlet Premium Member almost 2 years ago

 Yes, this was mentioned on NPR recently that most “use by dates” can be ignored safely.
 This doesn’t apply to fresh foods, but other goods (like pork rinds!).
 Most blood pressure medications, if stored in a cool, dark place, would be OK (not ideal) to take after the expiration date.